 Here’s the deal, some people have huge beautiful custom made wood or metal shelves lined in a pantry.
 Some people, like me, have a small home and we need to be a bit more creative in storing our food for short term or long term storage.
 Let’s get started with my favorites.
 I store some of these in one tall thin pantry closet, but they work fantastic.
 All my #10 cans are stored on rolling 48-inches wide by 18-inches deep by 72-inches tall shelving.
 Yes, the wheels lock for safety.
 I buy the shelves online at Costco because they are more heavy duty compared to the ones sold at many stores.
 They are a little more expensive, but I buy “right” the first time, plus they last for years.
 Costco Shelves

 5 Gallon Buckets

-The advantage about 5-gallon buckets is that they are fairly cheap at most local big box stores.
+The advantage of 5-gallon buckets is that they are fairly cheap at most local big box stores.
 In fact, some grocery stores and bakeries will give them away to shoppers who buy products from them.
-They come in white, red, green, blue, yellow and black through various distributors.
+They come in white, red, green, blue, yellow, and black through various distributors.
 Please keep in mind the black ones are not safe for storing food.
 I bought black ones to store my pine cones and the store informed me they are not to be used for food items.
 5-gallon Gamma lids and 5-gallon buckets

-They are cheap, or free, easy to handle or easy to fill with our favorite food storage items.
-Plus you can buy them to color code your food or emergency fuel.
+They are cheap, or free, easy to handle, or easy to fill with our favorite food storage items.
+Plus you can buy them to color-code your food or emergency fuel.
 I purchase Gamma Lids because they are easier to open the buckets than the hard to open lids they come with.